Google doesn’t know you or hate you! If you are writing & not ranking on the first page of search engine, that means you are doing something wrong.

 Download LongtailPro (Windows & Mac only) (Windows & Mac only)

 LongTailPro shows competition based on factors such as domain age, the number of backlinks, on Page SEO, page rank, DMOZ submissions, Domain authority& few other significant factors.
 You can also click on “view details” to see more detailed results for your competitor.
 Here is a detailed competition report for my target Keyword: (For first top 10 results)

 Do remember when writing an article or making a post keyword targeted, you need to have Keywords in your Title, description, and H1 tag.
 Take care of keyword density, LSI keyword, add videos & few other signals.
 We have discussed this in-depth over here.

-Along with above-mentioned points, backlink and social media promotion are one major factor for better ranking.
+Along with the above-mentioned points, backlink and social media promotion is one major factor for better ranking.
 Also, my suggestion for you is always to ensure you domain expiry date is not before next three years.

 So now, we have one keyword with us, and similarly, you can find many keywords related to your niche.
 It might be the little time-consuming, but it’s worth more than spending un-targeted ten posts.
 Now, your next target should be writing a Keyword optimize article (SEO copy-writing), and you can refer to our earlier guide on OnPage optimization.

 Never forget, this Keyword research is just a primary step, and real magic starts with your content.
 Moreover, never try to get traffic on the wrong keyword, as it will affect your overall blog performance regarding Avg.
 Time on site and bounce rate.
 For your old blog articles, if you have not optimized them for any Keyword, you can use Google analytic data, any software for